dohmeid/travel-accommodation-booking-platform/README.md

 	 - **Booking Confirmation**: Upon completion, users are directed to a confirmation page that provides booking details, including confirmation number, hotel address, and total price, with the option to save the booking confirmation as a PDF.

 10. 📈 **Comprehensive Admin Portal** <br>
-TravelHub includes an admin portal designed for easy management of the website’s content and data:
 	- **Intuitive Management Tools**: TravelHub includes an admin portal designed for easy management of the website’s content and data.
 	- **Detailed Grids**: Provides a clear overview of all data, allowing admins to view, update, create, or delete entities with ease, ensuring the website remains up-to-date and well-maintained.